rydmike/rydmike.github.io/README.md

 ---

-This website is just a simple collection of static markdown files converted to a website by GitHub Pages, so don't expect any fancy features on the site pages itself, but the **Flutter apps** in the site's sub-folders are another story, they contain **pixie dust** and **Flutter magic**.
+This website is just a simple collection of static markdown files converted to a website by GitHub Pages, so don't expect any fancy features on the site pages itself, but the demo apps in the site's sub-folders are another story, they contain **pixie dust** and **Flutter magic**.

 >Sure, it would be nice with fancier layout, proper blog with comments for this site's pages too.
 So who knows,